muhme/joomla-branches-tester/README.md

 :point_right: Be aware that for the Joomla System Tests,
-              Unix sockets currently work (as of mid-September 2024) only for the installation step, but not for custom database commands that are JavaScript-based.
+              Unix sockets currently work (as of mid-September 2024) only for the installation step, but not for custom database commands that are JavaScript-based, you need to install PR [php-cs-fixer](https://github.com/joomla/joomla-cms/pull/44092).

 ### Switch PHP Version